 Your home can easily be upgraded and made much more energy-efficient if you choose to.
-Windows, in general, offer the quickest results, and one of fastest return on investments when it comes to remodeling your home.
+Windows, in general, offer the quickest results, and one of the fastest return on investments when it comes to remodeling your home.

 If you have old, drafty windows with cracked glass, air infiltration around the edges, dated sashes, and condensation all the time, new retrofit windows can provide you with all the insulation you’ll ever need.

 Retrofit windows versus full-frame installations are the two options you will be faced with once deciding to remodel your windows.
 Retrofit windows are replacement windows installed into a pre-existing windows frame.
 Full frame window installations include the reconstruction of the window opening.

 A retrofit is less invasive, so you save money on parts and labor.
 Other cost differences associated with a retrofit window installation are related to the removal and repair of existing window trim and siding.

 If you’re satisfied with the size and placement of your current windows, retrofitting replacement windows is a viable option for your home.

 Retrofit windows are mostly recommended to customers who want to preserve the existing look of their home, while full-frame installations are often the more thorough and complete replacement option.

 Full frame installations are also the only option if you want larger windows than what you currently have, and they also tend to be more energy efficient in most cases.

 However, with a retrofit window installation, there is very little disruption done to the home and, if it is a viable window replacement solution for you, it can be done at a fraction of the cost – so it’s a very attractive option for many.